wang-q/dotfiles/linux/CentOS.md

 ### Sudo

-We *must* install Homebrew as a non-sudoer.
+Homebrew must be installed as a non-sudoer.
+This step is optional.

-This is *not* a necessary step.

 ```bash
 usermod -aG wheel wangq